bitterjug/devjournal-crypto/devjournal.markdown

    the end of the text and keep the mouse button down and go outside the widget, it unselects the text and selectts the table instead.
 Weird.

+## 2014-06-19 16:41 Thursday

+Notes for v4c

+The hierarchical approach to dates that you propose has some interesting consequences:

+- if you expand quarterly "Results" within

+## 2014-06-25 09:33 Wednesday

+The Dfid Yemen component C proposal contains the following statement of Goals:

+  The goals of the proposed database system are as follows:

+  1. Store qualitative and quantitative datasets from surveys and interviews, and geo-referenced photographs
+  2. Searchable by project
+  3. Present data on maps
+  4. Produce simple reports
+  5. Accessible to DFID and project partners

+In the context of that programme, this has become a central part of the implied "specification" of the system.

+I have a problem with this in that it does not in itself provide a sufficiently guiding vision statement.
+I think the problem for me is that it is written in solution terms and not in business terms.
+It says what the database will do, but does not refer to the context in which it will do it, or the business needs it will be serving.
+I wonder if we would be in a better place if this were the case.
+I'm thinking of something like:

+  * Serve as the canonical storage place for study data for all partners during the programme.
+  * Enable DFID and project partners to access study data
+  * Be the platform by which study results are published to DFID and project partners

+Hmm.
+Perhaps not.